cybernetics/smart-desktop/README.md

 Coming soon ...

 ## Example 1 : Simple Add new CRUD page
-1- create table in the database , for example
+1- In the database, create sample table , for example:

 	CREATE TABLE `employees` (
 	  `id` int(11) NOT NULL AUTO_INCREMENT,